Harvey-OS/harvey/web/docs/about.md

 - Fast compilation of the whole system
 - All Plan9 userland apps available
 - Plans to add X11 with rio-like multiplexing, tty driver, new fileserver, native toolchain and more
+- Build binaries that will run on Linux and Harvey with no changes.
+- Go programming language port in progress.

 ### About the Name